VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

   context (the Orders and Registrations bounded context).
 * Let the command handler in the view model generator save the events, selecting only those that it needs.
-* Let the command handler in the view model generator save diferent events, in effect using event sourcing for this view model.
+* Let the command handler in the view model generator save different events, in effect using event sourcing for this view model.
 * Store all command and event messages from all bounded contexts in a message log.